ErpNetDocs/winclient/introduction/workspace-customization/working-with-fields.md

 The checkmarks on top are the options we’ve looked into above.

-To set the field format (number, date), click on the **three dots** next to **Display format**.
+To set the field format (number, date), click on the three dots next to *Display format*.

 ![Display Format](pictures/display-format.png)

 In the new window, you can choose from the standard types in the program or create a custom one.
 You can choose the type of data on the left side of the window.
-You need to set Formats in the standard C# way – [more information](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings).
+You need to set formats in the standard C# way – [more information](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings).

 ![Sample](pictures/sample.png)